How Emmesmail Handles Unwanted Email

 2023-24: Filters used currently in our unwanted-email filter

 As described elsewhere, our unwanted-email filter has more than a single filter.
-It currently has whitelist-filtering, classic Bayesian-filtering, directorfile-filtering, and blacklist-filtering.
+It currently has whitelist-filtering, classic Bayesian-filtering, and directorfile-filtering.
+Blacklist-filtering was used briefly during the first half of 2024.

 As far as I know, directorfile filtering is unique to our system.
 The directorfile's primary purpose is to decide, based upon sender, apparent recipient, and subject, to which email account should delivery be attempted.
 During delivery, the email is subjected to the rest of our filters (using account-specific parameters) and may in fact end up being delivered to an account's spam mailbox.
 Another important aspect of directorfile filtering is that the directorfile can decide not to subject the email to subsequent filtering, but, again based upon sender, apparent recipient, and subject, to divert the email directly to an account mailbox.
 This is particularly useful in handling vitally important 2-factor authentication emails, which except for the subject, often have similar format to unwanted emails sent by the same sender.

-The blacklist filter is very different from that used by us a decade ago.
+The blacklist filter used briefly in 2024 was very different from that used by us a decade ago.
 It is much more modest.
-It is not a list of every spammer known to us.
-It is short list of unwanted email senders (currently only six addresses) who have succeeded in getting an unwanted email past our defenses within the past year.
-It's primary purpose is to send emails to the spam folder while the Bayesian filter is in its learning phase.
-The blacklist filter is applied after and is a check on our Bayse filter.
-Thus, any email designated as spam-blacklist is considered a success when calculating overall efficiency, but an error when calculating Bayes efficiency.
+It was not a list of every spammer known to us.
+It was a short list of unwanted email senders (generally less than six addresses) who had succeeded in getting an unwanted email past our defenses within the past year.
+It's primary purpose was to send emails to the spam folder while the Bayesian filter was in its learning phase.
+The blacklist filter was applied after and was a check of our Bayse filter.
+Thus, any email designated as spam-blacklist was considered a success when calculating overall efficiency, but an error when calculating Bayes efficiency.

 Efficiency Calculation